WHY DIGITAL ENGINEERING AT SES

 SES has been an early adopter of BIM, using 3D modelling on projects for over 15 years and embedding data into models since 2010.

 Back in 2016, SES was delighted to become the first Mechanical, Electrical and Plumbing contractor (MEP) to achieve BRE BIM Level 2 business certification.
 This accreditation enables us to lead our peers into the critical industry changes and develop the industries skilled workforce to learn, understand and adopt these new developments as the industry grows.
-SES was also proud to have achieved reaccreditation in May 2018.
+SES was also proud to have achieved reaccreditation for the third time in June 2019.

 We have a dedicated team of BIM specialists working with design teams to develop building design in accordance with Level 2 BIM where appropriate.
 Our in-house BIM department will take the lead in developing the centrally held BIM model and designing directly into it.
 SES strives to share knowledge and experience in BIM with our customers ensuring that there is a one team ethos through pre-construction to post completion.